department-of-veterans-affairs/va.gov-team/products/public-websites/README.md

 * [VFS Product Directory: Outreach Events Hub & Calendar](https://depo-platform-documentation.scrollhelp.site/getting-started/outreach-events-hub-and-calendar)

-## Event
+## Event (detail page)

 **What is:**

-Drupal content type for online or in-person events like support groups, outreach events, public lectures, pickleball games and more.
+The event detail page, which is created via Drupal content type for online or in-person events like support groups, outreach events, public lectures, pickleball games and more.

 Events must be associated with an Events list, which governs permissions for editing and presentation in the front-end for veterans.